TextureGroup/Texture/plans/LayoutDebugger/Overview.md

 ## Naming

 I'm planning to call this project "Texture Debugger".
-It'll be a suite of debugging tools tailored mainly for Textture framework.
+It'll be a suite of debugging tools tailored mainly for Texture framework.